-is one of my favorite pregnancy book and that’s why it’s at the top of this list.
+Thinking Woman’s Guide is my favorite pregnancy book and that’s why it’s at the top of this list.
 Before reading this book, I knew the tests and procedures I wanted to avoid, but I didn’t really know why I should avoid them.
 Henci shows why with all the research she cites.
 This book contains many appendixes and is well-indexed.
 To read a sample chapter, see the table of contents, and lots more, go to Henci Goer’s website.
 I read this book during my first pregnancy and then I kept it around as a reference book.
 It’s really easy to look up a test or procedure that’s being recommended for you during pregnancy.

 The Womanly Art of Breastfeeding: Seventh Revised Edition (La Leche League International Book)

 The Baby Book is the best baby book that I’ve seen, and really the only one you need.
 Comprehensive.
 Lots of breastfeeding information.
-There’s a symptom chart so you can figure out what’s wrong with baby when he’s sick, with recommendations on when to call the doctor and when home care is all that’s needed.
+My favorite part is the symptom chart so you can figure out what’s wrong with baby when he’s sick, with recommendations on when to call the doctor and when home care is all that’s needed.
 My copy is all worn out since I refer to it so much.
-A must have on every parent’s bookshelf!
+A must-have on every parent’s bookshelf!

 by Carl Jones is a quick and simple read with exercises in it that will help you achieve relaxation for your mind and body.
 This book helps to dispel fears you might have surrounding birth.
 I use the word pictures with my doula clients and couples in childbirth class.
 One of my favorites!